Voices on connecting people and working with art in social contexts and transformation processes:

 TADARUS – a collaborative art project in Lima, Peru to replace the traditional prayer activity time after Ramadan (fasting) ends with an electronic music building workshop for kids with a music jam session at the end.

 WAFT-LAB has future plans to establish mobile electronic music workshops, using a van to take the electronic music workshops, seminars and talks EVERYWHERE!
-(Text: FOA-FLUX, Paul Koch)
+(Video summary by FOA-FLUX/Paul Koch)